dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 # PAv-2020-2021-Julia-Parasitizing-Java

+## PROJECT STRUCTURE

+- Java-Parazite-Julia-LoadOnDemand.jl - file containing the Julia code of the LoadOnDemand approach of Java-Parazite Julia

+- Java-Parazite-Julia-LoadOnStartUp.jl - file containing the Julia code of the LoadOnStartUp approach of Java-Parazite Julia

+- Java-Parazite-Julia-LoadOnStartUp-Extended.jl - same as above but used to experiment with extensions (*everything done after the June the 2nd*), these are the differences:
+  - Addition of a generateSuperTypes function that for a given class returns all of it's Superclasses in Java

+- execution_tests.jl - file containing all Julia code related to tests

+- /statement folder - folder containing Java classes for testing (recompile these if needed)

+- /util folder - folder containing aiding Java code

 ## GENERAL NOTES

 - One of our main focuses is to not compromise any of Julia's semantics in order to allow invocations to the JVM from Julia.